waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Goldenrod Underground
 *   **Confirmed:** SOME SUPER_NERD trainers in the underground are one-time events that disappear after dialogue, clearing a path.
 Others are permanent NPCs who block paths, like the one at (3, 27).
-*   **Hypothesis:** The underground is a series of disconnected rooms, and progression requires finding the correct sequence of warps or hidden switches, not just defeating trainers.
+*   **Hypothesis:** The underground is a maze with multiple dead ends.
+A key seems to be required for a locked door at (18, 6).
+The solution likely involves finding this key or triggering an event elsewhere.
     *   **Test:** Systematically explore all warps and check walls for hidden passages after clearing reachable areas.

 ### Ruins of Alph - Sliding Panels